 Chromogenic media facilitate the isolation and differentation of bacteria as specific bacteria grow with different distinct colony appearance.
 There are different variants of chromogenic agar, which can be used for cultivation and sometimes also for differentitation of bacteria, for instance:

 Content of the medium:

-The final pH of this medium should be 7.0.
+The final pH of this medium used to be 7.0.